 External parasites include fleas, mites such as demodex and scabies, and ticks.
 All of these parasites can bite or burrow into the skin of a dog and cause inflammation and irritation.
 This would make anyone itch the areas these bugs are biting, including a dog.
 Regular parasite preventative medications should be utilized to avoid having to deal with these parasites.

 New collars or collars that are too tight may cause a dog to rub its face and neck on the ground, furniture, or walls in an attempt to relieve the discomfort.
 If a dog has recently gotten a new collar, it should be checked to make sure it isn't too tight or rubbing on the dog's neck.
 If a dog hasn't had its collar removed in awhile and has grown or gained weight, it could now be too tight and in need of adjustment or removal.
+You should be able to comfortably slip two fingers underneath your dog's collar.

 Something On Its Face